LeonHTM/Feedback-X/README.md

-# Feedback-X
+# Feedback X (Still under active development)
-Programm to file multiple Feedbacks of the same Bug at once.
+Programm to multiply bug report in Apple Feedback Assistant for them to get more attention

 ## Prerequisite Part 1:
 You have to have multiple Apple Accounts for the Programm to make sense.
 I personally recommend at least 10 because of the "More than 10" Behavior, but you can also choose to have only 5.